torchipeppo/BDM-project/queries.md

     LET dos_result = (
         FOR bacon IN Artists
         FILTER bacon.name == @bacon
-        FOR v, e IN ANY SHORTEST_PATH a TO bacon HasArtist COLLECT start=a.name INTO path={name:v.name, is_game:IS_SAME_COLLECTION("Games", v)}
+        FOR v, e IN ANY SHORTEST_PATH a TO bacon ByArtist COLLECT start=a.name INTO path={name:v.name, is_game:IS_SAME_COLLECTION("Games", v)}
         LET degrees_of_separation = COUNT(path[* FILTER CURRENT.is_game])
         SORT degrees_of_separation DESC